NLnetLabs/cascade/doc/manual/source/glossary.rst

       Note that RRSIG resource records do not match this definition.
       :RFC:`4035` says:

-         An RRset MAY have multiple RRSIG RRs associated with it.
+         "An RRset MAY have multiple RRSIG RRs associated with it.
 Note that as RRSIG RRs are closely tied to the RRsets whose signatures they contain, RRSIG RRs, unlike all other DNS RR types, do not form RRsets.
-In particular, the :term:`TTL`` values among RRSIG RRs with a common owner name do not follow the RRset rules described in :RFC:`2181`.
+In particular, the :term:`TTL`` values among RRSIG RRs with a common owner name do not follow the RRset rules described in :RFC:`2181`."

   TTL
     The maximum "time to live" of a resource record.
 "A TTL value is an